TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 A boat trip along the Dabube at night, apparently one of the best ways to see and photograph some of the amazing panoramas the city has to offer.

-Climb [Gellert Hill](http://welovebudapest.com/budapest.and.hungary/sights.1/gellert.hill) because walking is fun and great views are fun.
+Climb [Gellert Hill](http://welovebudapest.com/budapest.and.hungary/sights.1/gellert.hill).
+Because walking and great views are fun.

 ## Working